 The city is best experienced on a bike or by foot, where you can make your own pedal pub-crawl.
 Base yourself at the Amway Grand, which is a curious mix of old and new, and actually looks like two buildings fused into one.
 Snap some photos of the unique architectural elements you come across like gargoyles, street art, and of course, that iconic Blue Bridge.
 Bikes can be rented from Grand Rapids Bike Rentals for just $20/day.

-But if you truly want the best landscapes, head to Frederik Meijer Gardens & Sculpture Park.
+It’s a little known secret that if want the best landscapes for Instagram, head to the local botanic garden.
+In Grand Rapids, that means Frederik Meijer Gardens & Sculpture Park.
 A sprawling 158-acre park, there are outdoor gardens, indoor gardens, wetlands, forests, and deserts with almost 300 sculptures strewn about.
 If you’d prefer not to walk, they offer a guided tram tour pointing out the highlights.
 You can make it a scavenger hunt to find your favorite art piece, but you know where I’ll be — chasing waterfalls.

 Like it?
 Pin It!